gabrieliUNC/IO-Microbenchmarks/README.md

 ## Optimal Pattern
 Based on these observations, the optimal IO pattern is reading sequentially with large read size from an SSD as it yields the best throughput.
-This is due to the smallest seek time and amortized overhead of per-read cost by the bytes transferred over the read
+This is due to the smallest seek time and amortized overhead of per-read cost by the bytes transferred over the read.